importwp/importwp/readme.txt

 * ADD - JSON file importer with record base path selection, nested field mapping, and preview support.
 * ADD - Allow JSON exports to be used when setting up a new importer from an exporter.
+* FIX - allow for 0 to be used as a reference as empty cleared it.

 = 2.14.25 =